-Tribe sets new fines, fees for traffic violations
+New fines, fees for traffic violations set on Navajo Nation

 FARMINGTON — Fines and fees for traffic violations on the Navajo Nation are now consistent in each of the tribe's 11 district courts.